Museums for America

 Eligibility: Applicants to this program must be either a unit of state or local government or a private nonprofit organization, must be located within the United States and must qualify as a museum.
 A museum is defined as having a professional staff, being organized on a permanent basis for essentially educational or aesthetic purposes, owning tangible objects and exhibiting those objects to the general public.

-How to apply: Applicants must have a current and active DUNS Number, SAM.gov registration, and Grants.gov registration.
-Applications must be submitted electronically, via Grants.gov.
+How to apply: Applications must be submitted electronically, via Grants.gov.
 Online submission requires registration, a process that usually takes three to five business days but can take as long as four weeks.
 Be sure to visit Grants.gov and begin registering well in advance of the deadline.

-Anticipated funding: Grant amounts will range from $5,000 to $150,000, and will be for a period of up to three years.
-For proposals requesting more than $25,000, there is a 1:1 cost share requirement.
+Anticipated funding: Grant amounts will range from $5,000 to $150,000 and will be for a period of up to three years.
+The average award under this program is $110,000.
+190 awards are anticipated for this program.

 This Grant Center profile is not an official federal document but a brief synopsis of a federal program.
 Be sure to consult the program website and material as the authoritative source for specific details about the program and application process.